joostdecock/site/pages/docs/core/install.md

 ## System requirements

-- PHP version 5.6 or above (we recommend PHP 7)
+- PHP version 5.6 or above (we recommend PHP 7, see note below)
 - [Composer](https://getcomposer.org/)

+> ##### A note about installing on PHP 5.6
+>
+> Core uses a Developer theme that requires PHP 7.0 or newer.
+However, that theme is only
+> useful for hacking core.
+So if you just want to run this and maybe design some patterns
+> install without the dev requirements.
+>
+> In other words, to install on PHP 5.6, pass `--no-dev` to composer

 ## Installing composer